Enterprise-connect/documentation/ec-guide.md

 - Find 'oauth-scope' in the EC portion of the VCAP, and add this to the 'authorities' (not scope!) of the UAA Client
 - Take note of the 'Token Validity' for your UAA Client, this will also be important in EC agent configuration
 ## Script Templates
-#### For best results please use the following templates to configure your EC agent scripts
+#### For best results please use the following templates to configure your EC agent scripts:
 ##### EC Gateway Agent
 ```bash
 ./ecagent_linux_sys -mod gateway -lpt ${PORT} -zon <Predix-Zone-ID> -sst <EC-Service-URI> -tkn <admin-token> -dbg